BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

     }
 }
 ```
-This handler ensures that the (Desired Configuration* contains the `deviceTwinConfig` object
+This handler ensures that the *Desired Configuration* contains the `deviceTwinConfig` object
 and sets up validation for the requested configuration change.
+The delay value will be
+converted and applied during the call to the Direct Method later.

 2. In the validation failure case, the `else` branch of the above handler, add the
 following code: